carbon-io/carbond/docs/guide/collections.rst

-:js:class:`~carbond.Collection` endpoints can be created either by creating an instance of :js:class:`~carbond.Collection` (most common) or by sub-classing (as with the :js:class:`~carbond.mongodb.MongoDBCollection` class) and are configured through a combination of top-level collection properties and through a set of :js:class:`~carbond.collections.CollectionOperationConfig` s.
+:js:class:`~carbond.Collection` endpoints can be created either by creating an instance of :js:class:`~carbond.Collection` (most common) or by sub-classing (as with the :js:class:`~carbond.mongodb.MongoDBCollection` class) and are configured through a combination of top-level collection properties and a set of :js:class:`~carbond.collections.CollectionOperationConfig` s.

 In most cases, you should only need to define the appropriate operation handlers